jb56834/fintech-project-1/README.md

 ## Business Activities
 Ant Financial covers several subsidiaries, including
 * Alipay: A mobile wallet and payments app that can be kept account balance from users on in order to reduce transaction friction and invite investing opportunites
-* Yu'e Bao: A feature in Alipay that allows users to invest with their remaining balance in funds, for example, Tianhong Fund with low risk and annual return 3.5%
+* *Yu'e Bao*: A feature in Alipay that allows users to invest with their remaining balance in funds, for example, Tianhong Fund with low risk and annual return 3.5%
 * Sesame Credit: A third-party credit rating system based on big data that cooperates with business and provides different terms for users with good or poor credit scores
 * *Ant Fortune*: A comprehensive wealth management app that deploys artificial intelligence power to offer tailor-made wealth management serice by teaming up asset management firms